atheriel/longears/README.md

 ## Installation

 To install **longears** as a source package you will need its system dependency, `librabbitmq`.
 Normally if this library is missing during installation, the `configure` script will attempt to download and build it directly (provided you have `cmake` installed).

-You may still wish to use your platform's provided `librabbitmq` instead, especially if this process fails.
+You may still wish to use your platform’s provided `librabbitmq` instead, especially if this process fails.
 On Debian-based systems (including Ubuntu) you can get this library by running the following from the command line:

 ``` shell
 $ apt install librabbitmq-dev